 Mineral fibres are ubiquitous on Earth and because many of them possess outstanding technological properties, they have been used since ancient times for a huge number of applications.
 It is now widely accepted that they represent one of the most interesting and curious example of inorganic to organic sphere interaction with direct consequences for the human health.

-The most important mineral fibres are serpentine asbestos (chrysotile), amphibole asbestos (crocidolite) and the zeolite erionite.
+The most important mineral fibres are serpentine asbestos (chrysotile), five amphibole asbestos species (amosite = asbestos grunerite), crocidolite = asbestos riebeckite, asbestos actinolite, asbestos anthophyllite and asbestos tremolite, and fibrous erionite.
 Because of their peculiar fibrous-asbestiform crystal habit and chemical-physical surface reactivity, these mineral fibres may induce, if inhaled, fatal lung diseases.

 All amphibole asbestos minerals are banned worldwide whereas chrysotile is banned only in the countries strictly following the indication of the International Agency for Research on Cancer (IARC) which includes chrysotile in Group 1 ”substance carcinogenic to humans”.
 No ban has been proposed for the zeolite erionite so far.